Evening Primrose Herb

 In spite of the "fact" that science hasn't assigned any benefits for Evening Primrose, it has been widely used for over 500 years in herbal medicine and is still used by many people.

-- A tea was made from the plant and used as a dietary aid or stimulant to treat laziness and “overfatness” as well as senility and debility.
+- A tea was made from the Evening Primrose and used as a dietary aid or stimulant to treat laziness and “overfatness” as well as senility and debility.

-- A hot poultice made from the pounded roots was applied externally to treat piles and boils.
+- A hot poultice made from the pounded Evening Primrose roots was applied externally to treat bruises, piles and boils.
 Native Americans used the whole plant for bruises and its roots for hemorrhoids.

-- The roots were chewed and rubbed onto the muscles to improve strength.
+- Evening Primrose roots were chewed and rubbed onto the muscles to improve strength.

 - The plant was used to treat pain associated with menstruation as well as bowel pain.

-- The leaves were traditionally used for minor wounds, gastrointestinal complaints, and sore throats.
+- Evening Primrose leaves were traditionally used for minor wounds, gastrointestinal complaints, and sore throats.

 Precautions, Interactions and Safety

-Evening primrose is considererd safe for use by most people.
+Evening primrose is considered safe for use by most people.
 It may cause headaches or upset stomach in some people, so it should not be taken on an empty stomach.
 Consult with a physician about use in pregnancy as Evening Primrose has not been determined safe for use by pregnant women.
 It may not be safe for people who are prone to seizures and schizophrenia.
-Discuss all use of dietray supplements with your doctor.
+Discuss all use of dietary supplements with your doctor.
 Some herbs can have counteractions with prescription or over the counter medications.
-For an extensive list of precautions see WebMD .
+For an extensive list of precautions see Web-MD .